-One thing worth noting is the absence of the abandoned cart recovery feature, however, is only available in Plus, Pro, and Enterprise, making it a little more expensive compared to Shopify, which has this feature available even on its basic plan.
+One thing worth noting is the absence of the abandoned cart recovery feature, however, is unavailable in the Starter package, making it a little more expensive than Shopify, which has the feature available even on its basic plan.

-This feature usually pays for itself and if your site receives a lot of visitors, purchasing a BigCommerce plan that includes abandoned cart recovery will be a smart decision.
+This feature also usually pays for itself—if your site receives a lot of visitors, purchasing a BigCommerce plan that includes abandoned cart recovery is a smart decision.